-- Name an executor, avoiding the trouble and cost of a court-appointed administrator. - Avoid bonding costs. - Avoid annual reporting/accounting to the probate court. - Name a guardian for minor children, substantially eliminating the likelihood of a court-appointed guardianship. - Protect the children's inheritances in the event your surviving spouse should remarry. - Retain assets in trust if distributions to your heirs at your death would be inadvisable.
+- Name an executor, avoiding the trouble and cost of a court-appointed administrator - Avoid bonding costs - Avoid annual reporting/accounting to the probate court - Name a guardian for minor children, substantially eliminating the likelihood of a court-appointed guardianship - Protect the children's inheritances in the event your surviving spouse should remarry - Retain assets in trust if distributions to your heirs at your death would be inadvisable

-For high net worth married couples, a will, if structured properly, also can help assure federal estate tax benefits are preserved for the couple's estates.
-Estate tax-efficient wills allow a married couple to take full advantage of the unlimited marital deduction and the federal estate tax exemption (\$11.18 million per individual in 2018, as indexed for inflation) of both spouses.
-Allocation of the first-to-die spouse's exemption amount to a trust may reduce estate tax for the couple's combined estate, provide asset protection and allow control and management by a trustee, while still benefitting the surviving spouse and children.
+For high-net-worth married couples, a properly structured will can help assure federal estate tax benefits are preserved for the couple's estates.
+Wills should allow a married couple to take full advantage of the unlimited marital deduction and the federal estate tax exemption (\$11.4 million per individual in 2019, as indexed for inflation) of both spouses.
+Allocation of the first-to-die spouse's exemption amount to a trust may reduce estate tax for the couple's combined estate, provide asset protection, and allow control and management by a trustee, while still benefitting the surviving spouse and children.